ziggh28/redeem/README.md

 #what was the biggest chllenge:
-apparenty murphy(murphy's law) as a crush on me cause everything goes wrong especially if it's the simple things.
+apparently murphy(murphy's law) as a crush on me cause everything goes wrong especially if it's the simple things.

 # what I've learn: